-- A SIPP is based in the UK and regardless of where you live it is regulated by UK law.
+- A SIPP is based in the UK; regardless of where you live, it is regulated by UK law.

-- A SIPP is available to you regardless of where you live in the world.
+- A SIPP is available to you regardless of where you live.

-- Under current legislation you can start drawing retirement benefits from the age of 55.
+- Under current legislation, you can start drawing retirement benefits from age 55.
 You can do this even if you are still in employment.

 - Your benefits are flexible.
 You may draw as much or as little income as you like.
 You can also stop and start withdrawing whenever you wish.

-- Up to 25% of your total funds can be withdrawn as a tax-free cash lump sum.
+- Up to 25% of your funds can be withdrawn as a tax-free cash lump sum.